microsoft/winget-create/README.md

        *  Direct link to GitHub [Personal Access Tokens page](https://github.com/settings/tokens).
    * `GitHubAppPrivateKey`: Leave blank, this is only used by the build server.

-* Set the solution wide runsettings file for the tests
+* Set the solution-wide runsettings file for the tests
     * Go to `Test` menu > `Configure Run Settings` -> `Select Solution Wide runsettings File` -> Choose your configured runsettings file

 > [!CAUTION]